 About Me

-Previously, in my PhD at Heidelberg University, Germany, I investigated how reinforcement learning algorithms can be used to turn weak supervision signals from users into meaningful updates for a machine translation system (=RLHF before it was cool).
+Previously, in my PhD at Heidelberg University (StatNLP group), I investigated how reinforcement learning algorithms can be used to turn weak supervision signals from users into meaningful updates for a machine translation system (=RLHF before it was cool).

 🎯My long-term goal for NLP research is to make it more accessible, along multiple dimensions: